Enhancing Mobility for Children with Cerebral Palsy - Research at PCOM

 August 3, 2023

-Working as a pediatric physical therapist, Teresa Pierce, PT, DPT, PCS, has the opportunity to assist children with cerebral palsy.
+Working as a pediatric physical therapist, Teresa Pierce, PT, PhD, DPT, PCS, has the opportunity to assist children with cerebral palsy.
 Children with this neurological condition often experience difficulty with movement, gait and postural control.

-Teresa Pierce, PT, DPT
+Teresa Pierce, PT, PhD, DPT, PCS

-Teresa Pierce, PT, DPT
+Teresa Pierce, PT, PhD, DPT, PCS

 “Foot/ankle bracing (orthoses) is often recommended to assist with gait stability, speed and efficiency,” Pierce said